 There is no formal process required to become a sole proprietor.
 A person who owns their own business automatically receives the title by default, and there is no cost associated with the designation.
 If you are running an independent business, you may already have a sole proprietorship without knowing it.

 In a sole proprietorship, the owner’s taxes and the business’ taxes are considered one and the same—they do not need to be filed separately.
-This makes tax preparation relatively simple compared to other incorporated structures.
+This makes sole proprietorship taxes relatively simple compared to taxes for other incorporated structures.

 Of all business structures, tax rates are considered the lowest under sole proprietorship, according to the Small Business Administration (SBA).